 Another attraction of this zoo is the “kinder zoo” that has a separate entrance fee.
 It is here where children can have a close encounter with a variety of animals and birds.
 Kinder zoo is a “petting zoo”.
-You can have those colorful cuckatoos and parrots perch on your shoulder and have yourself photographed.
-Visitors can be experience touching a pot bellied pig, a giant tortoise and a beautiful colored snake.
+You can have those colorful cockatoos and parrots perch on your shoulder and have yourself photographed.
+Visitors can experience touching a pot-bellied pig, a giant tortoise and a beautiful colored snake.

 As I looked at them whose photos are being taken while they hold the animals, I cannot help asking myself if the welfare of the animals are not prejudiced by their being in close contact with humans.
 I can imagine how stressed these animals and birds while they are being petted, held, embraced and sometimes squeezed during photo sessions.
 Perhaps, it is time that the “encounter” between the animals and humans be defined and studied to determine whether there is a negative effect on both.

 While inside Manila Zoo, I recalled my visit to Subic Safari where the closest recreation of the animals’ natural habitat can be seen.
 Potbellied pigs and Ostriches are placed in a wide area where they can move freely.
 In Manila Zoo, its 5.5 hectares is not enough for around 500 animals reportedly consisting of 106 species.